petermanchester1987/verse-one-code-test/MYAPPROACH.md

 ### Cart

+I thought I would have to use local storage to keep the data on the page refresh, so I started building the cart out with that in mind.

+I realised I had to add a quantity selector for the amount the user would be inputing into their cart.

+I could find the value from the keys of the product.countInStock, but it took a little figuring out to find the best way to put that into a drop down option.

 # Extras

 I would have loved to have implemented some more Tests.
 I have used Mocha and Chai (after learning about them in Codecademy Pro but am still learning TDD and BDD) but never used Jest,